sandeepverana/Postgresql/Postgres-practise.md

 (13 rows)

---Rank based on the price from the table.It gives the same rank for two rows with same price and then skips the immediate next number.
+--Rank based on the price from the table.
+It gives the same rank for two rows with the same price and then skips the immediate next number.
 ```
 **DENSE_RANK**